 5. Be flexible

 A lot of jobs require multiple interviews in which you might get to know different people in the business.
-Always try to be flexible to their timetables, it speaks very highly of an applicant to do so, especially if there is a big time difference between places.
+Always try to be flexible with their timetables, it speaks very highly of an applicant to do so, especially if there is a big time difference between places.
 These interviews will build your confidence in your application and will give you progressive knowledge about the business that you can use to your advantage.

-At the same time, flexibility may come within the internship opportunity.
+At the same time, flexibility may come with the internship opportunity.
 You might be in an interview and the recruiter may offer another position than the one you applied for.
 Be flexible!
 This new position might be even better than you expected.
 And remember: asking for opportunities in another position is always a positive thing, as long as it is done in a professional manner.